Gurk91/Numpy-NumC/README.md

 ## Overview

 Numpy_With_C (or Num_C) is Python's Numpy module implemented in C with a Python interface.
-NumC takes advantage of all of C's inherent methods for speedup, including but not limited to Thread Level Parallelism, and SIMD-X86 intrinsic instructions.
+Num_C takes advantage of all of C's inherent methods for speedup, including but not limited to Thread Level Parallelism, and SIMD-X86 intrinsic instructions.

 ## Installation